Microsoft Windows library files: MSVCRT.DLL, MSVCP*.DLL and CRTDLL.DLL

 MSVCRT.DLL is the C standard library for the Visual C++ (MSVC) compiler from version 4.2 to 6.0.
 It provides programs compiled by these versions of MSVC with most of the standard C library functions.
 These include string manipulation, memory allocation, C-style input/output calls, and others.
 MSVCP*.DLL is the corresponding C++ library.

 It has shipped with Windows versions since Windows 95 OSR2.5 for use by other Windows components; earlier versions shipped with the CRTDLL.DLL library instead.
 In older versions of Windows, programs which linked against MSVCRT.DLL were expected to install a compatible copy in the System32 folder, but this contributed to DLL Hell because many installers failed to check the library version against the installed version before replacing it.

-Versions of MSVC before 4.0 and from 7.0 to 13.0 used differently named DLLs for each version (MSVCR20.DLL, MSVCR70.DLL, MSVCR71.DLL, MSVCP110.DLL, etc.).
+Versions of MSVC before 4.0 and from 7.0 to 12.0 used differently named DLLs for each version (MSVCRT20.DLL, MSVCR70.DLL, MSVCR71.DLL, MSVCP110.DLL, etc.).
 Applications are required to install the appropriate version, and Microsoft offers Visual C++ Redistributable packages for this purpose, though Windows typically comes with one version already installed.

 This runtime library is used by programs written in Visual C++ and a few other compilers (e.g. MinGW).
 Some compilers have their own runtime libraries.

+UCRT

-With Version 14.0, most of the C/C++ runtime was moved into a new DLL, UCRTBASE.DLL.
-However, C/C++ programs using UCRTBASE.DLL are forced to link against another new DLL, the VCRuntime.
+With Version 14.0 (Visual Studio 2015), most of the C/C++ runtime was moved into a new DLL, UCRTBASE.DLL, which conforms closely with C99.
+Universal C Run Time (UCRT) from Windows 10 onwards become a component part of Windows, so every compiler (either non MS, like GCC or Clang/LLVM) can link against UCRT.
+Additionally, C/C++ programs using UCRTBASE.DLL need to link against another new DLL, the Visual C++ Runtime.
 At Version 14.0, this was VCRUNTIME140.DLL.
-The name has the potential to change at future versions, but has not done so as far as Version 17.0.
+The name has the potential to change at future versions, but has not done so as far as of Version 17.0.

 Source code for runtime libraries is included in Visual C++ for reference and debugging (e.g. in C:\Program Files\Microsoft Visual Studio 11.0\VC\crt\src).